ethereum/ethereum-org-website/src/content/guides/index.md

 ## Getting started

-1. Guide: How to register an Ethereum account - You will learn that you need a wallet app and the guide will show you where to find one.
+1. How to: "Register" an Ethereum account - You will learn that you need a wallet app and the guide will show you where to find one.

-2. Guide: How to use a wallet - An introduction to basic features of any wallet and how to use them.
+2. How to: Use a wallet - An introduction to basic features of any wallet and how to use them.

 ## Security
-1. How to revoke smart contract access to your crypto funds - If you suddenly see a transaction in your wallet that you did not initiate, this guide will teach you how to prevent that from hapening again.
+1. How to: Revoke smart contract access to your crypto funds - If you suddenly see a transaction in your wallet that you did not initiate, this guide will teach you how to prevent that from hapening again.